dimitrimont/Image-Rotation/README.md

 Usage

-Place an image named "pizza1.png" in the same directory as the script Run the program:
+Enter an image named in the same directory as the script(be sure to enter .jpg, jpeg, .png, .pdf at the end of image name) Run the program:
 Copypython ImageRotationAssignment1.py